How to avoid bias in your questionnaires?

 Avoid yes/no questions

-Don't ask leading questions
+Do not ask leading questions

-Pay attention to order
+Pay attention to the order

-In the questions
+In questions

-The answers given can also be influenced by the order in which you present them.
-People are more likely to choose the answer(s) at the top of the list.
-If this happens, you won't have an accurate representation of your audience's opinions.
-Episto's programming platform will allow you to randomize response options.
-It's a good idea to do this for all answers to all questions, except when using scaled answers.
+The given responses can also be influenced by the order in which you present them.
+People are more likely to choose the response(s) located at the top of the list.
+If this occurs, you will not have an accurate representation of your audience's opinions.
+Episto's programming platform allows you to randomize response options.
+It is advisable to do this for all responses to all questions, except when using scale responses.

 Clarify your language